ClintH/ixfx-docs/src/pages/data/collections/expiringMap.md

 ## Automatically removing

-When creating the map, use the two `autoDelete...` [options](https://clinth.github.io/ixfx/types/Collections.ExpiringMapOpts.html). `autoDeletePolicy` can be 'get', 'set' or 'either'.
+When creating the map, use the two `autoDelete`... [options](https://clinth.github.io/ixfx/types/Collections.Maps.ExpiringMapOpts.html). `autoDeletePolicy` can be 'get', 'set' or 'either'.

 In the below example, items that aren't accessed for over one second are removed: